Do you want to beautify your garden with plants and have all the materials and containers ready but have confused about choosing sand for plants?

-However, it can be a good option for molded arts and children to play with because of its fine texture.
+However, it can be a good option for molded art and children to play with because of its fine texture.

 4. Beach Sand

-Moving further to the type of sand, beach sand can be a good option for gardening if you live near a coastal area.
+Moving further into the type of sand, beach sand can be a good option for gardening if you live near a coastal area.

-But remember to provide them with enough compost and fertilizer to balance the high amount of salt present in the beach sand.
+But remember to provide them with enough compost and fertilizer to balance the high salt in the beach sand.

-Try washing off the sand in fresh running water using a muslin cloth to remove salts.
+Try washing off the sand with fresh running water using a muslin cloth to remove salts.

-After knowing the types, you are ready to understand the standard quantity of sand that a plants demand from its growing base.
+After knowing the types, you are ready to understand the standard quantity of sand a plant demands from its growing base.